sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Icon/README.md

 This is a simple component which renders icons.
-It uses the [Font Awesome Icon Toolkit](http://fontawesome.io/) and .
+It uses the [Font Awesome Icon Toolkit](http://fontawesome.io/) and our own icon font.

-Pass a name to the component, and it will render the corresponding icon:
+Pass a name (prefix `fa-` for Font Awesome or `su-` for Sulu) to the component, and it will render the corresponding icon:

 ```
 <Icon name="fa-floppy-o" />